Kokshetau: Early history

 Kokshetau past incorporates all the main stages and turning points of the history of Kazakhstan.
 For many centuries, nomadic Kazakh tribes lived on the territory of the former Kokshetau Region.
 The territory of Kokshetau was part of the Middle Horde, the clans of the tribal union of the Argyns that occupied vast regions of Northern and Central Kazakhstan.
 In the 18th – 19th centuries, the headquarters of famous khans, such as Abylai Khan, Kasym Khan, Kenesary Khan, were located on the land of Kokshetau Region.

+The Battle of Kokshetau Mountains, part of the First Sino–Kazakh War, was fought between the Kazakh Khanate and Dzungar remnants against the Qing dynasty military, which ended with the Chinese victory and temporary occupation, before harsh winter ultimately decimated the Chinese force and eventual withdrawal.

 Foundation of Kokshetau (1824–1917)

 As Russia's hand stretched southwards, Kokshetau was initially founded on 29 April 1824 as an administrative outpost at the foot of the southern side of Mount Kokshe on the shores of Lake Ulken Shabakty.
 The Middle Horde signed treaties of protection with Russia.
 The local population strongly opposed the fact that the new settlement was placed in the chosen place.
 In the summer of 1827, the district order was transferred to the new place where the city of Kokshetau is now located.
 The settlement began to be called Kokchetav.
 The construction of the settlement began at the foot of Bukpa Hill, on the southern shores of Lake Kopa, and a picket was set up to protect the district order.

 By the middle of 19th-century, the population of the settlement was significantly increasing due to the migration of the peasants from Russia (Povolzhye) and Ukraine who were driven to migrate by starvation and poverty to farm the steppe.
 In 1868, when the Akmolinsk Oblast was formed, Kokshetau became a district city in this region, which further developed as a center of agricultural and animal husbandry and as a resort town.
 In 1876, the city lost its military significance.
 The line and fortress were abolished.
 In 1895, Kokshetau was granted city status.
 By that time the population in the town was above 5 thousand people.